dmdmtg/dmd_mac/PRIVACY.md

 # Privacy Policy

-Loom Communications, LLC built DMD 5620 app as an Open Source app.
-This application is provided by Loom Communications, LLC at no cost and is intended for use as is.
+The DMD 5620 app is an Open Source app.
+This application is provided at no cost and is intended for use as is.

 ## Information Collected

-DMD 5620 does not collect or transmit any personally identifiable information to or from Loom Communications, LLC, nor any third parties.
+DMD 5620 does not collect or transmit any personally identifiable information to or from the developer, nor any third parties.

 ## Network Use